Mécia Lopes de Haro: Second Marriage

 Mecía married again to King Sancho II of Portugal, son of Afonso II of Portugal and his wife, Queen Urraca of Castile.
-The legitimacy of this union has been contested, first by Portuguese historian António Brandão, who has been followed by several subsequent scholars in considering her a mistress, but that they married is documented by a papal bull Sua nobis of Pope Innocent IV, and is accepted by most historians.
+The legitimacy of this union has been contested, first by Portuguese historian António Brandão, who has been followed by several subsequent scholars in considering her a mistress, but that they married is documented by the papal bull Sua nobis of Pope Innocent IV, and is accepted by most historians.
 The date and place of the marriage is uncertain.
 It does not appear in the work of Rodrigo of Toledo, completed in March 1243 but also omitting Portuguese royal marriages from the year before, while the papal bull mentions it in 1245, suggesting it should be placed between these dates.

 Life at the Portuguese court

 From the start, there were several reasons for the marriage to be portrayed in a bad light.
 She brought with her from her foreign land the specter of domination by the powerful neighboring Kingdom of Castile.
 Further, since she was a widow and the king was her mother's first cousin, she deviated from the ideal of a virgin bride and tainted the marriage with consanguinity.
 She was not a royal princess and had no direct connections in either Portugal or Castile, whose king abandoned her after the death of her husband.
 She exacerbated her political isolation by surrounding herself with Castilian-raised servants and maids, making it difficult for Portuguese courtiers to use Mécia as an avenue for approaching the king.
 She was thus quickly rejected by nobility and populace.
 The degree of the discontent can be seen in the oft-repeated claim that the king was "bewitched by the arts of D. Mécia de Haro."

 The problems in Portugal predated the arrival of Mécia.
 With the years of Christian conquests in the wars with the Moors, the king had taken some liberties as the country enjoyed peace and the king basked in the glow and pride of military success.
 However, the king then decided to replace the counselors of the royal court with his military companions, effectively instituting a military dictatorship.
 This change proved fatal, as it embroiled the council in conflicts that tarnished the image of the king, and led to what some historians have called an anarchy.
 Mécia thus entered the Portuguese stage at the start of a period of political instability, a civil war that eventually resulted in the deposition of her husband, and the coincidence led to her being blamed for his downfall.
 Later chroniclers have gone so far as to suggest that Sancho was a good king until his marriage, and his subsequent difficulties were due to her bad influences.
 However, such writings are biased by the need among his successors to justify his deposition.